sous-chefs/aws/README.md

 ===============

 In order to manage AWS components, authentication credentials need to be available to the node.
+There are 2 way to handle this:
+1. explicitly pass credentials parameter to the resource
+2. or let the resource pick up credentials from the IAM role assigned to the instance

+## Using resource parameters

+To pass the credentials to the resource, credentials should be available to the node.
-There are a number of ways to handle this, such as node attributes or roles.
+There are a number of ways to handle this, such as node attributes or Chef roles.

 We recommend storing these in a databag (Chef 0.8+), and loading them in the recipe where the resources are needed.

 DataBag recommendation: